 We only care if there’s a low CSAT, so the condition is something like, if the response to the CSAT question is 3 or lower, or if “highly dissatisfied” is selected.
 (This can differ, based on your organization’s benchmarks.)

-To create a scheduled action, click Create an action, and select Scheduled.
+To create a scheduled workflow, click Create a workflow, and select Scheduled.

-Click select frequency to determine when the scheduled action will take place.
+Click select frequency to determine when the scheduled workflow will take place.
 Your options are:

 - Daily, at a specific time.